 By 1986 LUF was able to host the CUC Annual conference and Meeting.
 This happened again in 1997 and 2009 for the 50th Anniversary..
 After several years of workshops, LUF received formal designation as a Welcoming Congregation in 1995.
 This was renewed in 2011.

 The first Empty Bowls/Caring Hearts fundraiser for Shelter House and Thunder Bay Food Bank was held October 29, 2000 at Wesley United Church with 150 in attendance.
 This event continues to the present though now at the Moose Hall.

 Though largely lay-led, LUF has had a number of visiting and consulting ministers over the years.
 Since 2011, Rev. Suzanne Wasilczuk has made monthly visits from Duluth, though she will be retiring in December 2019.
-In 2018 took on an eight week series on workshops on Truth Healing and Reconciliation, and continues to explore this issue.
-In the 60th anniversary year of 2019, a somewhat reduced number of members continues to be a beacon of liberal religious community, working to grow in spirit, nurture inclusive relationships, and act for a just and sustainable world.
+In 2018 we took on an eight-week series of workshops on Truth Healing and Reconciliation, and continue to explore this issue.
+In the 60th anniversary year of 2019, a somewhat reduced number of members continued to be a beacon of liberal religious community, working to grow in spirit, nurture inclusive relationships, and act for a just and sustainable world.